 David Francis

-As Director of the Traditional Music Forum, David actively engages with and advocates for numerous folk music projects.
-He's a musician, songwriter, and a board member of NASC and the European Folk Network, contributing to the vibrant Scottish and European folk music landscape.
+Previously the Director of the Traditional Music Forum, David actively engages with and advocates for numerous folk music projects.
+He's a musician, songwriter and board member the European Folk Network, contributing to the vibrant Scottish and European folk music landscape.

 Molly Gawler